Optimizing build times with Bazel and Buildfarm

 When combined with Buildfarm, a distributed build and cache solution, the performance gains can be significant.

-In this article, I'll share some configuration options that we added to our .bazelrc
+In this article, I'll share some configuration options that we added to our .bazelrc file to achieve faster builds.

 How does Bazel work?